-In a Google Kubernetes Engine cluster, Kubernetes user accounts are managed by Google Cloud Platform (GCP), and may be one of the following two types:
+In a Google Kubernetes Engine cluster, Kubernetes user accounts are managed by Google Cloud, and may be one of the following two types:

 Once authenticated, you need to authorize these identities to create, read, update or delete Kubernetes resources.

-Despite the similar names, Kubernetes service accounts and GCP service accounts are different entities.
+Despite the similar names, Kubernetes service accounts and Google Cloud service accounts are different entities.
 Kubernetes service accounts are part of the cluster in which they are defined and are typically used within that cluster.
-By constrast, GCP service accounts are part of a GCP project, and can easily be granted permissions both within clusters and to Google Cloud Platform project clusters themselves, as well as to any GCP resource using Cloud Identity & Access Management (Cloud IAM).
-This makes GCP service accounts more powerful than Kubernetes service accounts; in order to follow the security principle of least privilege, you should consider using GCP service accounts only when their capabilities are required.
+By contrast, Google Cloud service accounts are part of a Google Cloud project, and can easily be granted permissions both within clusters and to Google Cloud project clusters themselves, as well as to any Google Cloud resource using Cloud Identity and Access Management (Cloud IAM).
+This makes Google Cloud service accounts more powerful than Kubernetes service accounts; in order to follow the security principle of least privilege, you should consider using Google Cloud service accounts only when their capabilities are required.

 For more information: